Scalar UDF Inlining

 Now the query can be modified to invoke this UDF.

-SELECT L_SHIPDATE, O_SHIPPRIORITY, SUM (dbo.discount_price(L_EXTENDEDPRICE, L_DISCOUNT)) FROM LINEITEM, ORDERS WHERE O_ORDERKEY = L_ORDERKEY GROUP BY L_SHIPDATE, O_SHIPPRIORITY ORDER BY L_SHIPDATE
+SELECT L_SHIPDATE, O_SHIPPRIORITY, SUM (dbo.discount_price(L_EXTENDEDPRICE, L_DISCOUNT)) FROM LINEITEM INNER JOIN ORDERS ON O_ORDERKEY = L_ORDERKEY GROUP BY L_SHIPDATE, O_SHIPPRIORITY ORDER BY L_SHIPDATE

 Due to the reasons outlined earlier, the query with the UDF performs poorly.
 Now, with scalar UDF inlining, the scalar expression in the body of the UDF is substituted directly in the query.
 The results of running this query are shown in the below table: